BIUTOPIC

 From spec to launch.

-Prototype phase — delivery mid-July 2026.
+Prototype phase — delivery and fit-out in progress (July 2026).

-1. 01 · Early April → mid-April
+1. 01 · Early April → mid-April Done

 • Project kickoff